piotrmaslanka/polka/README.md

 The database is written in Java with a Python interface.

 Polka is a stripped-down version of my diploma thesis, that concerned distributed time series database.
+This fact is terribly obvious in the repository history.
 For licensing, see the attached file.